 |TransUnion||FREE from Credit Karma and Credit Sesame|

-Additionally, some banks and credit cards will give you access to your credit score for free just simply because you’re their customer.
+Additionally, some banks and credit cards will give you access to your credit score for free just because you’re their customer.
 Click the following link for more information on how to get your credit scores for free.

 How Your Credit Worthiness Affects Your Borrowing Costs

 Overall, your scores do a very good job of predicting how likely you are to repay your debt.
 Therefore, lenders rely heavily on credit scores to determine whether or not to loan you money.
 Your credit score also determines what price you’ll pay, in the form of interest charges and other fees.
-Typically, borrowers with bad credit pay higher interest rates compared to borrowers with good credit scores.
+Typically, borrowers with bad credit pay higher interest rates compared to borrowers with excellent credit scores.

-To give you an idea of how your credit score affects your interest rate, here’s an example of 30-year mortgage interest rate for a $300,000 loan from the myFICO Loan Savings Calculator (data as of June 28, 2019):
+To give you an idea of how your credit score affects your interest rate, here’s an example of a 30-year mortgage interest rate for a $300,000 loan from the myFICO Loan Savings Calculator (data as of June 28, 2019):